mickhannam/LoRa_GPS_Viewer/README.md

 # Map Viewer for Feather M0 with LoRa & GPS Data

-Adapted from original by Eric Nam, original details below.
+Adapted from original by Eric Nam to use different device hardware, Eric's original details below.

 * [ThatProject Channel](https://youtube.com/ThatProject)